p: (800) 645-5505 f: (724) 864-7045 email: firstname.lastname@example.org

 A Thread ring GO gage checks the maximum minor diameter and the maximum pitch diameter size in a part, the NOGO checks for the part not to exceed the minimum pitch diameter size on a part.
 Basically there are three types of gages on the market: Solid Thread Rings, AGD Thread Rings and "Southern Style" Rings.

 One of the premiere manufacturers of thread and ring gages is Glastonbury Southern Gage which was formed in 1995 when two of…Continue

 Added by Doug Benish on October 25, 2012 at 4:30pm — No Comments

 "Vending machines have been around in some capacity since the late 1900s; they’ve dispensed everything from post cards to holy water to live bait.
 The business model is a sound one.
 An owner can set up a machine in a high traffic area stocked with goods people are likely to need and then customers can simply serve themselves their desired merchandise, be that candy bars or live worms.
 What role then do vending machines play in an industrial setting?
 How and why can industrial vending…Continue

 We've found that may of our customers are expanding their machine shop capability to include CNC routers for cutting plastics for both signmaking, woodworking and aerospace work.
 The folks at TechniksUSA make some rather specialized tooling just for those applications.
 One of their new products that they've just introduced is an adjustable right angle head

 Smart Line Vario…

 Added by Doug Benish on August 15, 2012 at 4:30pm — No Comments

 Thread Milling is a method for producing a thread by a milling operation.

 The most common way to produce a thread is still by tapping and turning but today we see more and more milling and this is because CNC milling machines with three simultaneous axes are very popular.
-These can now be…Continue
+These can now be found in every small workshop.

 Added by Doug Benish on August 1, 2012 at 11:30am — No Comments